INS 2026 PHILADELPHIA

 Jonas Olofsson, PhD

 All 1.5-hour workshops are scheduled the mornings of Thursday through Saturday, February 5th-7th.
-Specific times and locations will be available when registration opens in early November.
+Click on the sessions below for specific dates and times, or to register or bookmark workshops.

 1.5-HOUR WORKSHOPS: